 Another material consideration is the adhesive.
 Stockwell Elastomerics also offers many peel and stick adhesives with various material properties allowing a gasket to stick to many surfaces.

-To design, prototype, and produce a seal for a specific application, contact a Stockwell Elastomerics Application Engineer for custom guidance and to request a quote.
+To design, prototype, and produce a seal or a custom o-ring for a specific application, contact a Stockwell Elastomerics Application Engineer for guidance and to request a quote.